victorsibanda/monsters_uni/ReadMe.md

 ```

 When you run this code it first ask's for you to choose an option between
-1 and 5.
+1 and 6.
 Where:
 - 1: Add Student
 - 2: Add Teacher
-- 3: Create Workshop
+- 3: Add Workshop
-- 4: Add a skill to Student.
+- 4: Add Skill to Student
+- 5: Add name to list of Attendees
+- 6: List out Students and their Skills

 Then after choosing  1 or 2 it will ask you for first name and last name.
 The Workshop asks you for the subject and the teacher name.